-This peak is near the zen center where I used to practice, and is in a beautiful area.
-The San Jacinto mountains have a number of peaks like this which are all fairly accessible, but also worth a decent point count.
+This peak is in a beautiful area of the lower San Jacinto mountains.
+The area has a number of peaks like this which are all fairly accessible and provide a good point count.

 The area is also very RF-quiet, making for a very low noise background.

 On this trip I was interested to see if I could use my linked dipole without the mast I normally carried.
 I designed the linked dipole using the SOTA calculator on this website.
 The mast is light enough to carry, but it stuck out of the pack so much that it was always catching on things.